idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_multiphysics_model.md

 !listing msr/lotus/steady_state/run_neutronics_9_group.i block=Executioner

-The caculation is driven by `Eigenvalue`, an executioner available in Griffin.
+The calculation is driven by `Eigenvalue`, an executioner available in Griffin.
 The PJFNKMO option for the `solve_type` parameter is able to drive the eigenvalue calculation with the contribution of DNP to the neutron transport equation as an external source scaled with $k$-effective.

-Additionaly, PETSc options and tolerances for the neutronic and multiphysics fixed point iteration coupling method are provided.
+Additionally, PETSc options and tolerances for the neutronics and multiphysics fixed point iteration coupling method are provided.

 #### Post Processors